SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Click-Through Rate (approximated)**

-Percentage of “targeted” messages that have at least one click.
+Percentage of “accepted” messages that have at least one click.

 **Delayed**